aledipa/Free-GPT4-WEB-API/README.md

 The server can be configured by editing the `FreeGPT4_Server.py` file.
 You can change the server's port, host, and other settings.

-## Libraries
+## Main Libraries

 FreeGPT4-WEB-API uses the Flask and GPT4Free libraries.
 Flask is a micro web framework for Python that allows you to easily create web applications.
 GPT4Free is a library that provides an interface to the Bing's GPT-4, credits to [@xtekky's GPT4Free](https://github.com/xtekky/gpt4free).

 ## Notes

-- The demo server may be overloaded and not always work as expected. (at the moment should be fine)
+- The demo server may be overloaded and not always work as expected. (at the moment it should be fine)
 - Any kind of contribution to the repository is welcome.

-## Todo
+## Todo ✔️
 - [x] Fix Repository
 - [x] Update Demo Server
 - [x] Update Docker Image